 The method you use to clean jewelry should protect its weakest element.
-In other words, not all jewelry can be cleaned the same way because some elements are much more fragile then others.
+In other words, not all jewelry can be cleaned the same way because some elements are much more fragile than others.
 If your ring includes other gems, clean in a way that is suitable for the least durable component.
 Try out several DIY, at-home jewelry cleaning solutions, and find one that works for your specific piece of jewelry.

 As we touched on earlier, chemicals such as chlorine can damage and alter your jewelry.
 Wear gloves AND remove your rings anytime you are handling chlorine or harsh detergents.

 Remove your rings completely anytime you wash dishes or your hands.
 Don't think that washing your dishes with rings on is both cleaning the dishes and rings.
 This habit is likely doing more harm than good.
-Plus, washing your hands with rings on can lead to soap residue build up, which is very unsightly.
+Plus, washing your hands with rings on can lead to soap residue build-up, which is very unsightly.
 Also, you risk losing your diamond ring down the drain!